Debbie Abrahams MP (Oldham East and Saddleworth)

 “I am thrilled to be working with Butterfly Conservation to raise the profile of this special moth and I’m hoping that by being a ‘Species Champion’ I can contribute to securing its future here in Hampshire.”View Species

-James is a Conservative Party politician and has been Member of Parliament for the constituency of South Suffolk in the east of England since 2015.
-This is a rural seat, stretching in a narrow horizontal strip along Suffolk`s border with Essex, through the Dedham Vale Area of Outstanding Natural Beauty.
+James Cartlidge is the Conservative Member of Parliament for South Suffolk, a rural seat stretching in a narrow horizontal strip along Suffolk`s border with Essex, through the Dedham Vale Area of Outstanding Natural Beauty.
 Most of the seat is traditional agriculture, sitting alongside remote commuter bases for those working in London and nearby towns.
-James is championing the turtle dove.View Species
+James is championing the turtle dove, a UK Red List bird found mostly within woodlands in southern and eastern England.
+In Parliament, James is the Justice Minister and the Assistant Government Whip.View Species

 Therese Coffey MP (Suffolk Coastal)